ascot4fusion/ascot5/a5py/README.rst

 Make sure you have `pip` and `virtualenv` installed first (and `python3`).
 Begin by creating your own virtual environment:

->> virtualenv -p python3 ascot
+>> virtualenv -p python3 --system-site-packages ascot
 >> source ascot/bin/activate

+Flag --system-site-packages makes your virtual environment inherit packages already present in your system.
+This is necessary if you wish to do any plotting as installing `matplotlib` is painful with pip.

-Now you have your very own virtual environment where you can install required packages:
+Now you have your very own virtual environment.
+See what packages are present with:

+>> pip list

+If necessary, install the required packages:

 >> pip install numpy
 >> pip install scipy